 Earlier this year, I finally decided to get under-eye fillers, and it was the best thing I ever did.
 I was a little hesitant to try lip fillers at first because you always hear about people who end up with oversized lips that look like a caricature.
 But what I soon learned is that, thankfully, that is not the norm.
 So many people have lip fillers, and the secret is in how much you have each time.
-I went to see Jennifer Hermann, MD, of the celeb-frequented practice, Moy, Fincher, Chipps Dermatology, in Beverly Hills—she also did my under-eye fillers—so I could find out what lip fillers are, and whether I'd be a good candidate for them.
+I went to see Jennifer Herrmann, MD, of the celeb-frequented practice, Moy, Fincher, Chipps Dermatology, in Beverly Hills—she also did my under-eye fillers—so I could find out what lip fillers are, and whether I'd be a good candidate for them.

-I loved Hermann's layered approach to fillers.
+I loved Herrmann's layered approach to fillers.
 She fills your face a little at a time, so you don't appear puffy, overdone, or unnatural.
 I have seen her twice now for lip fillers (I wanted to take it slowly).
 The difference is minimal, but noticeable.

 With Age Comes Bone Loss, Collagen Loss, and Fat Loss, Hence Lip Filler

-But, as Hermann points out, while many people think fillers fill lines, this is not always the case.
+But, as Herrmann points out, while many people think fillers fill lines, this is not always the case.
 Fillers are better for addressing volume loss, while other injectables, like Botox or Dysport, may be more appropriate for lines caused by muscle movement (forehead, angry 11s, and crow’s feet).
 "As we age, we lose volume from collagen loss, fat loss, and bone loss, so by replacing what time has taken away, fillers can restore a youthful appearance and smooth lines indirectly," she explains.

 Luckily, there are many different types of fillers now with different consistencies and stiffness, so you can really address many concerns.
-For areas that need structure (think the cheekbones), Hermann says thicker products offer more lift, while in an area like the lips, very soft fillers create a natural, subtle augmentation.
+For areas that need structure (think the cheekbones), Herrmann says thicker products offer more lift, while in an area like the lips, very soft fillers create a natural, subtle augmentation.

 No, Lip Fillers Won't Make Your Lips Look Cartoonish